Siege of Boston: Background

 Before 1775, the British imposed taxes and import duties on the American colonies, to which the Americans objected since they lacked British Parliamentary representation.
 In response to the Boston Tea Party and other acts of protest, 4,000 British troops were sent to occupy Boston under the command of General Thomas Gage and to pacify the restive Province of Massachusetts Bay.
-Parliament authorized Gage to disband the government of Massachusetts Bay, led by John Hancock and Samuel Adams, among numerous other powers, but the Americans formed the Massachusetts Provincial Congress and continued to meet.
+Parliament authorized Gage to disband the government of Massachusetts Bay, led by John Hancock and Samuel Adams, among numerous other powers.
+Still, the Americans formed the Massachusetts Provincial Congress and continued to meet.
 The Provincial Congress called for the organization of local militias and coordinated the accumulation of weapons and other military supplies.
 Under the terms of the Boston Port Act, Gage closed the Boston port, which caused much unemployment and discontent.

 British forces went to seize military supplies from the town of Concord on April 19, 1775, but militia companies from surrounding towns opposed them at the Battles of Lexington and Concord.
 At Concord, some of the British forces were routed in a confrontation at the North Bridge.
 The British troops were then engaged in a running battle during their march back to Boston, suffering heavy casualties.
 All of the New England colonies raised militias in response to this alarm and sent them to Boston.

 Order of battle

 British Army

-The British army order of battle in July 1775 was:
+The British Army order of battle in July 1775 was: